javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 So we should use Function Expression only when Function Declaration does not fit the task.
 We've seen a couple of examples of that in the chapter.
 And will see more in the future.

 Arrow functions are handy for one-liners.
-The come in two flavors:
+They come in two flavors:

 1. Without figure brackets: `(...args) => expression` -- the right side is an expression: the function evaluates it and returns the result.
 2. With figure brackets: `(...args) => { body }` -- brackets allow to write multiple statements inside the function, but we need an explicit `return` to return something.